Sunday, August 11, 2024

 Pambadum Shola National Park UPSC

 Pambadum Shola National Park is a national park located in the southern Indian state of Kerala.
 It is situated in the Western Ghats, a UNESCO World Heritage site known for its rich biodiversity.
-The park covers an area of about 1,200 hectares (3,000 acres) and is known for its unique shola-grassland ecosystem.
+The park is known for its unique shola-grassland ecosystem.

 The name "Pambadum Shola" translates to "the forest where the snake dances" in the local Malayalam language, reflecting the abundance of snake species found in the park.
 The park is characterized by dense forests, rolling grasslands, and numerous perennial streams that originate from the surrounding hills.